codemucker/tool-manager/.llm/bin/tm-dev-tests.md

 This script is the primary test runner for the Tool Manager ecosystem.
 It can execute test suites for the core `tool-manager` project itself or for any installed plugin that has a `test` or `tests` directory.
 It supports standard shell script tests and tests written for the BATS (Bash Automated Testing System) framework.

 ## Design Philosophy
 The script is designed to be a flexible and easy-to-use test harness.
 It automatically locates the correct test directory based on the specified target (a plugin name, a path, or the default 'tool-manager').
 It uses `find` to discover all executable test files (`*.sh` and `*.bats`) and runs them sequentially or in parallel.
-The integration with BATS is handled by the `lib.test.bats.sh` library, which ensures BATS is available before attempting to run `.bats` files.
+The integration with BATS is handled by the `lib.prog.bats.sh` library, which ensures BATS is available before attempting to run `.bats` files.

 ## Key Logic
 1.  **Argument Parsing:** The script parses arguments to determine the test target (`--plugin`), a pattern to filter specific test files (`--test`), and whether to run in parallel (`--parallel`).
-2.  **BATS Installation Check:** It calls `_tm::test::bats::install` to ensure the BATS testing framework is installed, cloning it if necessary.
+2.  **BATS Installation Check:** It calls `_tm::prog::bats::install` to ensure the BATS testing framework is installed, cloning it if necessary.
 3.  **Target Resolution:** It determines the directory containing the tests to be run:
     *   If no target is given or if it's `tool-manager`, it uses the core test directory (`$TM_HOME/tests`).
     *   If the target is a path, it uses that path directly.